robbridges/go_user_micro/README.md

 # go_user_micro

-mock micro service to be used when I need to stub out a user service, will have full unit and integration tests, authentication and whatever extra bells and whistles I can think of.
+mock microservice to be used when I need to stub out a user service, will have full unit and integration tests, authentication and whatever extra bells and whistles I can think of.

+This service only implments stateless auth, and should not be used where more granular control is needed.
+Anyone and everyone is free to use this service if they would like, it is well tested and functioning as intended.

+## TODO
+- [x] Implement basic auth
+- [x] Implement basic user creation
+- [x] Implement basic user deletion
+- [x] Implement basic user update
+- [x] Implement basic user retrieval
+- [x] Implement basic user retrieval by email
+- [x] Implement panic recovery middleware
+- [] Implement Cors middleware
+-
+-